Queen of Hearts

 - Touching the ground in a square other than your square is considered a move.
 This means that you may not lean into a square supporting your weight by putting your hand or foot down in that square.

 - Kings duel to determine who goes first.
 The King whose turn it is calls a player's name.
 That player moves according to their piece's limitations until they have reached the end of their move, won a square from another piece (except for the Knight - see below) or have been killed.
-Then they yell "DONE!" and that signals the other King to call a piece.
+When they are done with their move they must yell "DONE!" so the marshal can verify it was a legal chess move.

 - The King will only have 10 seconds to choose a piece - we want this as fast paced as possible.
 It is very important for the Kings to try to get every player involved to participate (that's why pawns move 2 squares and can move diagonally forward - so that they can get into the fray more easily.)
 Pieces do not have to move according to the King's decrees but a piece may not move at all unless the king tells them it is their turn.